Safe & Sound Protocol (SSP) Frequently Asked Questions

 1. What symptoms can occur during the treatment?

-Whatever happens during the experience of SSP is positive.
-There is no “right” or “wrong” response.
-Some patients do not experience any symptoms at all.
-Many patients find that they feel fatigued after listening to the music on day 3, and this is a sign that the inner ear muscles are being strengthened.
 Some patients experience signs of autonomic nervous system responses, such as nausea, dizziness, sweating, heart rate changes, flushing, etc. while others do not notice anything at all.
 Some people also note tickling or itching in their ears.
 If these symptoms do occur, they tend to resolve in a number of seconds to minutes when the treatment is paused.

 1. How should I handle symptoms when they occur?

-This program is not “no pain no gain.”
-LESS is MORE.
-We need to honor our body’s responses to it.
-There is no value in “pushing through” symptoms in order to reach a certain number of minutes of treatment.
-You, as the recipient of the listening program, need to be in tune with your own body in order to decide when to pause the music.
 Typically, if symptoms arise during listening, patients will hit pause and stand up, walk around the room, and get a sip of water.
-Sometimes we do breathing exercises together that help bring the system back into a state of rest and digest.
+Sometimes we do breathing exercises or other somatic practices together that help bring the system back into a state of rest and digest.
 After a few minutes pause, most patients are able to resume the music.
 Many patients find that it’s a particular song that may be connected to the response, and they don’t always continue to have a physical response when the music tones change.
-However, in the case where someone experiences more prominent or persistent symptoms, we will stop the treatment early for the day.
-The 5-day/1 hour per day frequency is not black and white, and it’s ok to modify the length of session.
-Symptoms do not mean the program is not working; rather, they are an indicator that the treatment is influencing the nervous system, and that is a good thing!

 1. What should I keep in my SSP program log?